anabrid/analog-advent/README.md

   It would be nice to improve that.
 * System has an unconventional user handling with "tokens" and a homebrewn chaotic cookie managament.
 Obviously there is an urgent need to improve that.
+  Edit: The *secret* to avoid free user names was accidentally put online with the inital github commit, so this needs a rework anyway.
-* Traditional PHP provides near-to-no protection against HTML injection or CORS.
+* Current traditional PHP provides near-to-no protection against HTML injection or CORS.
+  This is not really a problem since users get displayed their own code only and never see data from other users.
+Furthermore, the current deployment seperates the website clearly from anything important.
 * Many problems could be solved when using a proper framework such as Symfony or Django.
   The reason we did not choose a framework was primarily the flexibility of having generic kind of quizzes (not limited to something which has to map on a database) and the ad-hoc